sparkfun/SparkFun_DataLogger/docs/configuration.md

 !!! note
     Make sure to connect the ESP32-WROOM to a 2.4GHz WiFi network and ensure that is not a guest network that requires you to sign in.
 Unfortunately, 5GHz WiFi is not supported on the ESP32-WROOM module.

 In the Settings Menu, send <kbd>3</kbd> to manage the time reference sources.
+As of firmware v01.01.01, time zone support is at the clock level, not tied to NTP.
+The option to adjust the Time Zone is moved to the Time Sources menu.

 <div style="text-align: center">
   <a href="../assets/SparkFun_Datalogger_IoT_Time_Sources_Menu.JPG"><img src="../assets/SparkFun_Datalogger_IoT_Time_Sources_Menu.JPG" width="600" height="600" alt="Time Source Menu Options"></a>